Statcounter

 (Yes, I know!
 What kind of nerd works out that sort of thing?)

 We spent that summer in Lowestoft and didn’t have a family holiday.
 We rarely did.
-Lowestoft’s north beach was better than any French, Spanish or Italian beach and that’s where we went almost every day in August.
+Lowestoft’s north beach was far better than any French, Spanish or Italian beach and that’s where we went almost every day in August.

 I can’t remember when I first realised that I was more than halfway through my life.
-I still find it hard to accept that I am and only last week I was trying to persuade Caroline that my 111th birthday party should be particularly spectacular - much grander even than my 110th.
+I still find it hard to accept that I am and only last week, I was trying to persuade Caroline that my 111th birthday party should be particularly spectacular - much grander even than my 110th.

-The only thing that I remember from reading ‘The Lord of the Rings when I was 12, is the name of Gandalf’s horse (often useful in a pub quiz) and that the book begins with Bilbo Baggins’ “eleventy first” birthday.
+The only thing that I remember from reading ‘The Lord of the Rings' when I was 12, is the name of Gandalf’s horse (often useful in a pub quiz) and that the book begins with Bilbo Baggins’ eleventy first birthday.

 I think that twice in my life have I come near to death.
 The first time was when I was riding on my motor scooter in Durham City in June 1968.
 In those days, Durham University was very popular with public school students who had failed to get into Oxford or Cambridge.